Dhatchaya/Dhatchaya/README.md

 ## 👋 Hey there, I'm Dhatchaya!

 # About me
-I am a trainee software engineer with a passion for backend development, database optimization, and crafting efficient solutions.
-Currently, I am gaining hands-on experience in technologies like Spring Boot, Jmix, and PostgreSQL, while conducting academic research in cybersecurity, focusing on innovative ways to use mmWave radar technology in the realm of cybersecurity.
-Leveraging my skills and experiences, I am committed to pursuing a fulfilling career in software engineering, while continuously learning and improving to contribute to impactful projects.
+I am a trainee software engineer passionate about backend and frontend development, as well as database optimization.
+Currently, I am gaining hands-on experience in technologies like Spring Boot, Jmix, and PostgreSQL, while conducting academic research on mmWave radar technology in cybersecurity.
+I aspire to build a rewarding career in software engineering, continuously learning and growing to create meaningful solutions.

 <!--
 **Dhatchaya/Dhatchaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.